 It’s so easy to make too!
 Just throw all the ingredients into a blender, whizz until smooth, transfer into baking dish and pop in the oven!

 I love to serve this warm from the oven with a scoop of (vegan) vanilla or chocolate ice cream.

 If you try out this recipe or anything else from my blog, I’d love for you to take a photo and tag it #rhiansrecipes on Instagram!
 It would really make my day to see what you come up with!

 - 1 x 400g (14oz) tin chickpeas, drained and rinsed

 - 10 small dates (soak them in boiling water for about 10 minutes if they're on the hard side)

 - 4 tablespoons smooth peanut butter

 - 2 teaspoons baking powder (ensure gluten-free if necessary)

 - Splash of milk, any kind

-- Transfer to your greased baking dish - I'd recommend you use something that's quite deep
+- Transfer to a greased baking dish - I recommend you use something that's quite deep

 - Make sure the surface is smooth and level